 Ensure your piano works well for years to come with repair and maintenance services provided by Hollinger Piano Service in Lancaster, Pennsylvania.
 We can do whatever it takes to get your piano back in working condition.

 Pianos Generally Work Well for a Long Time

 While pianos generally work well for a long time, the need for a repair is not unusual.
 Owners frequently call for a tuning when there is an additional problem, with the intent of having the piano repaired at the same time.

 Repairs Vary in Difficulty & Expense

-A repair or remedy may so simple that we include it with the tuning at no extra charge.
+A repair or remedy may be so simple that the cost is very low.
 There are also times when the repair will involve considerable time and expense.